ash0080/gun.doc.cn/Adapter-Performance.md

-Not all adapters are created equal, and you will need to choose an adapter to best suite you're application's needs.
+Not all adapters are created equal, and you will need to choose an adapter to best suit your application's needs.

-By default, Gun dumps it's graph into localStorage on the browser and into a flat file in Node environments.
+By default, Gun dumps its graph into localStorage on the browser and into a flat file in Node environments.

-The flat file is _not_ meant for production, and the primary reason is performance at scale.
-Once you're graph becomes larger, it will not (and is not intended) to keep up with production IO requirements.
+The flat file is _not_ meant for production and the primary reason is performance at scale.
+Once your graph becomes larger, it will not (and is not intended) to keep up with production IO requirements.

 # Key Considerations